damianhakert/damianhakert.github.io/source/handbook/support/index.html.md

 1. There hasn't been any activity on the account (i.e. code, issues, MRs) for six months.
 This considers activity on projects the account owns as well as activity on projects the account participants in.
-1. Support has had two failed attempt to contact the user within a two week period.
+1. Support has had two failed attempts to contact the user within a two week period.
 1. The user cannot be an owner of any active project.